International Arbitration

 Brenda Horrigan is an internationally recognised arbitration practitioner with over 30 years of extensive global experience, having worked from the US, Paris, Moscow, Shanghai, Sydney and now Singapore.

-Prior to establishing her own practice in 2021, Brenda was the Head of International Arbitration in Australia at Herbert Smith Freehills’ Sydney office.
-She commenced her career as a transactional lawyer and has spent nearly 20 years focussing exclusively on complex international commercial and investment treaty arbitration matters at both the arbitration and enforcement stages.
+Prior to establishing her own practice in 2021, Brenda worked as arbitration counsel for large international firms.
+She commenced her career as a transactional lawyer and has spent more than 20 years focussing exclusively on complex international commercial and investment treaty arbitration.

-Brenda is the immediate past president of the Australian Centre for International Commercial Arbitration (ACICA) and remains a member of its executive committee.
-She is a Fellow of the Chartered Institute of Arbitrators and has acted as arbitrator and/or counsel under a variety of rules, including SIAC, HKIAC, LCIA, ICC, KCAB International, JCAA, SCC, NZDRC, CIETAC, UNCITRAL and ICSID.
+Brenda is a past president of the Australian Centre for International Commercial Arbitration (ACICA) and remains a member of its executive committee.
+She is a Fellow of the Chartered Institute of Arbitrators and a member Prime Finance, and has acted as arbitrator and/or counsel under a variety of rules, including SIAC, HKIAC, LCIA, ICC, KCAB International, JCAA, SCC, NZDRC, CIETAC, UNCITRAL and ICSID.

-Brenda has taught international arbitration as a Global Adjunct Professor of Law at New York University’s Shanghai campus and as a guest lecturer at the University of New South Wales in Sydney and Sciences Po in Paris.
+Brenda has taught international arbitration as a Global Adjunct Professor of Law at New York University’s Shanghai campus and as a guest lecturer at the University of New South Wales in Sydney, Australian National University in Canberra and Sciences Po in Paris.
 She is regularly invited to speak at conferences and seminars on arbitration and is consistently ranked in Chambers and in Global Arbitration Review’s Who’s Who: Legal as a leading arbitration practitioner.